awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/1.1.1-s3-access/_index.en.md

 Our application employs AWS Simple Storage Service (S3) Static website hosting.
 To make the application available to Internet users, we must disable the AWS account policy that blocks public access.

+If you completed Module 4, you may have the public access disabled as a result of the step simulating the failure.
+Follow the below steps to restore the access to the static website.

 1.1 Click [S3](https://us-east-1.console.aws.amazon.com/s3/home?region=us-east-1#/) to navigate to the dashboard.

 1.2 Click **Block Public Access settings for this account**.